ROCm/rocDecode/docs/how-to/using-rocDecode-bitstream.rst

   :keywords: rocDecode, AMD, ROCm, bitstream decoder

 ********************************************************************
-Using the rocDecode bitstream reader API
+Using the rocDecode bitstream reader APIs
 ********************************************************************

-The rocDecode bitstream reader API is intended to be used as a testing tool for the decoder.
-The bitstream reader API extracts and parses coded picture data from an elementary video stream for the decoder to consume.
+The rocDecode bitstream reader APIs are a simplified set of APIs that provide a way to use and test the decoder without relying on FFMpeg.
+The bitstream reader APIs can be used to extract and parse coded picture data from an elementary video stream for the decoder to consume.

 .. note::

-    The bitstream reader API can only be used with elementary video streams and IVF container files.
+    The bitstream reader APIs can only be used with elementary video streams and IVF container files.

-The |videodecoderaw|_ sample demonstrates how to use the bitstream reader API.
-It demonstrates how to create a bitstream reader and use it to extract picture data and pass it to the decoder:
+The |videodecoderaw|_ sample demonstrates how to use the bitstream reader APIs, including how to create a bitstream reader and use it to extract picture data and pass it to the decoder:

 .. code:: C++